2022 Clásica de San Sebastián

 The 2022 Clásica de San Sebastián was a road cycling one-day race that took place on 30 July 2022 in San Sebastián, Spain.
 It was the 41st edition of the Clásica de San Sebastián and the 24th event of the 2022 UCI World Tour.

-The pre-race favourites included Remco Evenepoel and Tadej Pogačar, with the field split between riders looking to carry their Tour de France form into the event, and others using the race to build towards the late summer and autumn schedule.
+The pre-race favourites included Remco Evenepoel and Tadej Pogačar, with the field split between riders looking to carry their Tour de France form into the event, and others using the race to build toward events later in the year.
 The race began on flat terrain, with the second half of the route mountainous and favouring those riders stronger at climbing.